The Greatest Pizza Places in Brooklyn

 Buddy the Elf can leave his maple syrup stash at home, because the Canadian-bacon and Gouda-covered Monte Cristo pie here comes with a drizzle of the sweet & sticky stuff on top.
 If that's a little too out-there for you, there's always the Arugula Shmoogula, the Ricotta Be Kiddin' Me, or the Hellboy -- that last one's not a pun, it's just a really good classic pizza.

 The hardest decision you'll make here is whether to go with a Round or Grandma crust (we’ll help you out: go Grandma).
 After that, the rest is gravy -- or Gorgonzola, soppressata, truffle oil, or any of the other specialty toppings on offer, all of which come with a drone delivery option, by the way.
 Welcome to the future.

 It’s a little out of the way -- like, "several stops and a subway transfer" out of the way -- but this Bensonhurst icon serves the epitome of what a Sicilian pizza should be.
 You can order by the slice or by the tray, and while it’s definitely a “would you like some cheese with your sauce” situation, don’t let that intimidate you: if you don’t get it all over your face, you’re doing it wrong.

-Sure, it looks like a crack den from the outside, but the backyard charm and communal tables at this legendary spot almost make its punny-named pies (like the “Cheesus Chrust” and “Speckenwolf”) taste better.
-Not that they have to, though, because said pies are covered in killer toppings like pork sausage, alpine cheese, and speck.
+Sure, it’s not much to look at from the outside, but the backyard charm and communal tables at this legendary spot almost make its punny-named pies (like the Lil’ Stinker and Speckenwolf) taste better.
+Not that they have to, though, because said pies are covered in killer toppings like pork sausage, smoked mozzarella, and speck.